Arkivet (Kristiansand)

-Arkivet (meaning the Archive) is the established name of Vesterveien 4 in Kristiansand, Norway.
+Arkivet (meaning the Archive) is the established name of a building in Vesterveien 4 in Kristiansand, Norway.
 The building was constructed in 1935 for the Archival Services in Kristiansand, and in the periods 1935–1940 and 1945–1997 used by this institution.
-Nevertheless, the building is known as the headquarters of the Gestapo in southern Norway in the period 1942–1945.
+Nevertheless, the building is more known for its time as the headquarters of the Gestapo in southern Norway from 1942–1945.
 The building is owned and operated by the foundation Stiftelsen Arkivet.
 Arikivet is located in the residential area of Bellevue overlooking the western harbor of Kristiansand.
-The building in the functionalist style was completed in 1935, and was 8 March of that year officially adopted by the local department of the National Archives.
+The building in the functionalist style was completed in 1935.